Learning Markovian Dynamics with Spectral Maps: Collective Variables

 \section{Collective Variables}

-Consider a high-dimensional system described by $n$ configuration variables $\bx = (x_1, \dots, x_n)$ whose dynamics at temperature $T$ is driven according to a potential energy function $U(\bx)$, and sampled generally from an unknown equilibrium distribution.
-However, if we represent the system using the microscopic coordinates, its dynamics proceeds according to a canonical equilibrium distribution given by the Boltzmann density $p(\bx)\propto \e^{-\beta U(\bx)}$, where $\beta=(1/k_{\mathrm{B}}T)$ is the inverse temperature, $k_{\mathrm{B}}$ is the Boltzmann constant and $Z=\int\dx\e^{-\beta U(\bx)}$ is the partition function of the system.
+Consider a high-dimensional system described by $n$ configuration variables $\bx = (x_1, \dots, x_n)$ whose dynamics at temperature $T$ and a potential energy function $U(\bx)$ is sampled from an unknown equilibrium distribution.
+If we represent the system by its microscopic coordinates, the dynamics follows a canonical equilibrium distribution given by the Boltzmann density $p(\bx) = \e^{-\beta U(\bx)}/Z$, where $\beta=1/(k_{\mathrm{B}}T)$ is the inverse temperature, $k_{\mathrm{B}}$ is the Boltzmann constant and $Z=\int\dx\e^{-\beta U(\bx)}$ is the partition function of the system.

 We simplify the high-dimensional configuration space by mapping it into a reduced space $\bz=\ppar*{z_1, \dots, z_d}$ given by a set of $d$ functions of the configuration variables, commonly referred to as CVs, where $d \ll n$.
 We encapsulate these functions in a target mapping~\cite{rydzewski2021multiscale,rydzewski2022reweighted,rydzewski2023manifold}: